-Michael Reznik, CEO of TriFold, said the strangest excuse he ever received from an employee for why they weren't making it to work was because they had lost faith in the legal system and needed to go “on the lam.”
+Michael Reznik, co-founder and former CEO of TriFold, said the strangest excuse he ever received from an employee for missing work was because the employee had lost faith in the legal system and needed to go “on the lam.”

-While on the surface, the excuse seemed ridiculous, Reznik said after questioning the employee, he found out the staff member had previously testified against some men that resulted in them being sent to prison.
-The employee found out the men were getting out on early parole and was afraid of retribution.
+While the excuse seemed ridiculous on the surface, Reznik said that upon further questioning, the employee revealed he’d previously testified against some men, which resulted in them being sent to prison.
+The employee learned the men were getting out on early parole and feared retribution.

-In the end, Reznik accepted the excuse and after a few days, the employee returned to work.
-However, a few months later the same excuse was given.
-The employee left but never returned to work.
+In the end, Reznik accepted the excuse and the employee returned to work after a few days.
+A few months later, the employee gave the same excuse, left and never returned.

 A death in the family is a perfectly legitimate excuse for missing work.
-However, having the same family member die multiple times isn't as plausible.
-Ola Wlodarczyk, an HR specialist at Zety, had an employee who called out of work on three different occasions by saying their grandmother had died.
+The same family member dying multiple times is a different story.
+Ola Wlodarczyk, a human resources (HR) specialist at Zety, once had an employee who called in on three different occasions with the excuse that their grandmother had died.

-“It was obvious the employee was not telling the truth, but we had to be strategic in our response,” Wlodarczyk said.
+“It was obvious the employee was not telling the truth, but we had to be strategic in our response,” Wlodarczyk explained.

-After the employee returned from their "bereavement" leave, they were brought into the HR office to be confronted with the situation.
-Wlodarczyk said they were very straightforward with the employee, showing them all of the previous requests and reasons, including the other grandmother death excuses, for calling out of work.
+After the employee returned from their bereavement leave, they were brought into the HR office and confronted with the situation.
+Wlodarczyk said they were straightforward with the employee, showing them all previous requests and reasons, including the other grandmother-death excuses, for calling out of work.

-“The employee went completely white," she said.
-"Still, we gave the employee a chance to tell us their side of the story.
-Of course, it’s possible someone misspoke, or even categorizes someone as a close family member in this way, so we gave them a chance to tell their side of the story before disciplining them.”
+“The employee went completely white,” Wlodarczyk recalled.
+“Still, we gave the employee a chance to tell us their side of the story.
+Of course, it’s possible someone misspoke or even categorizes someone as a close family member in this way, so we gave them a chance to tell their side of the story before disciplining them.”

-In the end, the employee admitted to not having any relatives who passed away.
-In addition, Wlodarczyk said they discovered a litany of other false excuses that the employee had made up for missing work.
+Ultimately, the employee admitted that no relatives had recently passed away.
+In addition, Wlodarczyk said the HR team discovered a litany of other false excuses that the employee had made up for missing work.

-In a situation that seems right out of The Office, Richard Pummell, human resources lead for DevelopIntelligence, had an employee call in sick because they had burned their feet.
-Although this didn’t occur on a George Foreman Grill, a la Michael Scott, it was cooking related.
+In a situation that seems right out of The Office, Richard Pummell, HR lead for DevelopIntelligence, had an employee call in sick because she burned her feet.
+Although this didn’t occur on a George Foreman Grill, a la Michael Scott, it was related to cooking.

 When the employee returned to work the next day, Pummell said many of the theories he had devised about how exactly her accident occurred were dispelled.

-“Unfortunately, the poor woman truly had been cooking dinner barefoot when a large pot of oil she was using for frying splashed hot oil onto her feet as she was moving it," he said.
-"It had required a trip to the emergency room and the application of some bandages.”
+“Unfortunately, the poor woman truly had been cooking dinner barefoot when a large pot of oil she was using for frying splashed hot oil onto her feet as she was moving it,” Pummell recalled.
+“It had required a trip to the emergency room and the application of some bandages.”

-Unfortunately, that was just the first of the food-related injuries to befall this employee.
+Unfortunately, that was only the first food-related injury to befall this employee.

-“It wasn’t too long after that she called in sick on another Monday,” Pummell said.
-"She’d slipped on a banana peel and had a bad back,"
+“It wasn’t too long after that she called in sick on another Monday,” Pummell shared.
+“She’d slipped on a banana peel and had a bad back.”

-“I’d never had a reason to doubt this team member before and wanted to give him the benefit of the doubt, but this was just a bit too much,” Enoch said.
+“I’d never had a reason to doubt this team member before and wanted to give him the benefit of the doubt, but this was just a bit too much,” Enoch explained.

-Despite his doubts and wanting more answers, Enoch said he was in the middle of texting the employee to be safe when he received a follow message that included a picture of a car in the middle of the highway, on fire, with a deer on the side of the road.
+Despite his doubts and wanting more answers, Enoch was in the middle of texting the employee to be safe when he received a follow-up message that included a picture of a car in the middle of the highway, on fire, with a deer on the side of the road.

 “We chalked it up as uncontrollable and he made the hours up,” Enoch said.

-Shawn Breyer, owner of Sell My House Fast Atlanta, said he had an employee take off for their dog’s birthday because they had to get the party ready.
+Shawn Breyer, owner of Sell My House Fast Atlanta, once had an employee take a day off for their dog’s birthday because they had to get the party ready.

-“As weird as the idea was, they brought in pictures from the party,” Breyer said.
-"They had invited all of their friends and dogs over to the house and actually threw a party.”
+“As weird as the idea was, they brought in pictures from the party,” Breyer remembered.
+“They had invited all of their friends and dogs over to the house and actually threw a party.”

-Having a herd of goats traipsing through a house is an excuse most couldn’t even fathom giving.
-However, that’s one Kyle Birkemeier, had to give his employer while working abroad.
+A herd of goats traipsing through a house is an excuse most couldn’t even fathom giving.
+However, that’s one Kyle Birkemeier had to give his employer while working abroad.

-“I had goats and had to call off work when I came home to find that someone had let them into the house and they pooped on everything,” Birkemeier said.
-"My supervisors sure found it hilarious, and eventually I did as well.”
+“I had goats and had to call off work when I came home to find that someone had let them into the house and they pooped on everything,” Birkemeier explained.
+“My supervisors sure found it hilarious and, eventually, I did as well.”

-Needing to take a nap, having to participate in a peaceful Armenian revolution, not wanting to deal with “mean girl” co-workers and forgetting it was Monday were among some of the other uncommon excuses HR reps and bosses said they have received over the years.
+Needing to take a nap, participating in a peaceful Armenian revolution, not wanting to deal with “mean girl” co-workers and forgetting it was Monday are other uncommon excuses HR reps and bosses have reported.